kuzzleio/documentation-old/src/sdk-reference/event-emitter/eventNames.md

   // => Array('loginAttempt', 'queryError')
 ```

-Returns an array listing the events for which the emitter has registered listeners.
+Returns an array listing the event names for which the emitter has listeners registered.